linsomniac/fernetcrypt/README.md

 to allow identifying of the file and also allow for versions of files in case a future format shift is warranted.

-The block size was chosen as that is the encrypted size of input blocks of 40960 bytes.
+The block size was chosen as that is the encrypted size of input blocks of 40,960 bytes.
 This is slightly more space efficient than 4096 bytes, but still fairly reasonable for even small machines to be able to handle, in 2023.
+The encrypted data is in blocks of 54,712 bytes (which is what 40,960 bytes expands to after encryption).

 I'm calling this "uPlaybook Fernet Format 1".